Skip to main content

 The license, the law, and what carriers actually do with it

-Per California Insurance Code §11580.1, a carrier cannot deny a policy solely because you don't have an SSN.
+Per California Vehicle Code §12801.9(g), a carrier cannot deny or surcharge a policy solely because you hold an AB60 license or lack an SSN.
 They can, and do, rate you higher because there's no CLUE report, no California DMV driving record, and (if you don't have an SSN yet) no credit-based insurance score.
 That's the whole reason the non-standard market exists.
 The right path is to start there and migrate up.

 Eligibility + documents